bautigaraventa/dna-mutation/README.md

 # dna-mutation

-dna-mutation is a service that process a DNA and determines if it has mutated or not.
+dna-mutation is a service that processes a DNA and determines if it has mutated or not.
 The project also offers some historical statistics.

 It's a REST API developed in node.js with typescript.
 It works with a NoSQL Database (MongoDB) by using mongoose library.